You can add other functions to SiloWeigh II, to use the unused displays and increase your ROI

 Estimated reading time: 5 minutes

 Let’s assume you want to display the weights in two silos as your main reason for your purchase.
 SiloWeigh II has six display bar-graphs; what can you do with the remaining four displays?
 Many customers have purchased SiloWeigh II and almost all of them just display their silo weights, leaving the other displays unused.
-This is a poor investment; you can use your unused channels for many other things at low cost.
-This improves your Return On Investment with a modest extra outlay.
+The SiloWeigh II indicator is a versatile machine with powerful features.
+By adding some low cost sensors at a modest extra outlay, you can use your unused channels to display other things and increase your Return On Investment.
 For example, SiloWeigh II for two silos costs around $7000, or $3600 per silo.
 You could use your extra four channels to display four additional liquid admixture levels, total cost around $12,000 or $2000 per channel.
 Or four extra temperature measurement channels, total cost under $10,000 or $1600 per channel.

 Do you have extra things that you want to measure or record over time?
 SiloWeigh II shows bar-graphs for up to six parameters, which change color as you reach alarm points.
 Trend graphs zoom to any date and time period.
 A precast concrete or block plant can measure 2 silos, 3 admixture levels and the temperature in the curing oven, for example.
 In addition to the usual bolt-on strain sensors or load cells, you can add anything with an analog 4-20 or 0-20 mA output.
 Examples are liquid level measurement with pressure or level sensors, temperature measurement and solids level by ultrasonic, guided wave or radar sensors.
 View SiloWeigh II web page.